MilesWJ/COMIC-APP/README.md

 # COMIC-APP
 A comic book recommendation app.
-This was my first attempt to learn and create something from scratch.
+This was my first attempt to learn and create something from scratch using SwiftUI.

 # PAGES
 - MAIN: This is where you can view reccomended comics.